vanhoangkha/Networking-fundamentals/Day04_Intro_to_CLI.md

 ---

-There are TWO separate Cấu hình files kept on the device at once.
+There are TWO separate Configuration files kept on the device at once.

 Running-config :

-- The current, ACTIVE Cấu hình file on the device.
-As you enter commands in the CLI, you edit the active Cấu hình.
+- The current, ACTIVE Configuration file on the device.
+As you enter commands in the CLI, you edit the active Configuration.

 Startup-config :

-- The Cấu hình file that will be loaded upon RESTART of the device.
+- The Configuration file that will be loaded upon RESTART of the device.

-To see the Cấu hình files, inside 'Privileged EXEC' mode:
+To see the Configuration files, inside 'Privileged EXEC' mode:

 Router# show running-config // for running config //